 Sexual Assault Prevention

 A prevention program that presents issues involving sexual assault and corresponding relevant statistics.

 RAD is a comprehensive self-defense system for women.
 The program includes awareness, prevention, risk reduction, and avoidance, as well as options available to women during a confrontation or attack.
 RAD is a 12-hour program.
-The RAD class is free for Penn State students who register through the Center for Women Students.
+The RAD class is free for Penn State students.
 There is a $13.00 fee for faculty, staff and the community, which is to pay for the comprehensive manual issued to all participants.
 Learn more about RAD.